 In 1993 The Promise became the first Christian production to be allowed into the former Soviet Union.
 In 1994, The Promise returned to the Kremlin State Palace for a tour of encore performances.
 In 1996 a sister organization opened The Promise at the Will Rogers Theatre in Branson, Missouri.
 That production continued seasonally through 2002.
 The Promise continued internationally in Seoul Korea at the Olympic Stadium and was performed in South Africa as well as other countries around the world.
 Continuing productions stateside include New York City, NY, a new adaptation in Branson, MO, and the original production right here in Glen Rose, TX.

-COME SEE THE PROMISE UNDER THE BEAUTIFUL TEXAS AUTUMN EVENING STARS AT THE TEXAS AMPHITHEATRE IN GLEN ROSE, TX.
+COME SEE THE PROMISE UNDER THE BEAUTIFUL TEXAS AUTUMN EVENING STARS AT THE TEXAS AMPHITHEATER IN GLEN ROSE, TX.

 The Promise is performed in the largest permanent outdoor stage in the state.
-The Texas Amphitheatre is an impressive 3,200 seat venue designed for The Promise to create a perfect atmosphere for this remarkable production.
+The Texas Amphitheater is an impressive 3,200 seat venue designed for The Promise to create a perfect atmosphere for this remarkable production.
 In addition, it is a host to many features exclusive to outdoor theaters throughout the nation.
 When implemented, it gives you, the viewer, an experience unlike any other.

 The story of the Life of Christ is timeless.
 The performance season, however, is not.
 In 2014, The Promise will be celebrating its 26th season in Glen Rose, Texas with 18 scheduled performances on Friday and Saturday evenings starting September 5th and continuing through November 1st.
 For more information about the performances please visit our FAQ section.